HOW WE REPORT LAW FIRM FINANCIALS

 Most law firms provide their financials voluntarily for this report.
 Some choose not to cooperate, so we make estimates based on our reporting.
 But all data is investigated by our reporters.
 In the event that an error in reporting a previous year is discovered, we will correct the numbers and base the percentage changes in future years on restated numbers.

-Lawyer Counts are full-time-equivalent (FTE) figures for the 2011 calendar year taken from The National Law Journal ‘s most recent NLJ 250 survey.
+LAWYER COUNTS are average full-time-equivalent (FTE) figures for the 2012 calendar year.
 Retired partners and of counsel are not counted as partners, nor are payments made to them counted in net operating income.
+Temporary and contract attorneys are not included.

 Firms that are tied in the rankings are listed in alphabetical order.